 - Increase the commission rate on first year ACV

-- Provide a reducing guarantee on commissions that runs anywhere between 6-12 months
+- Provide a reducing guarantee on commissions that runs anywhere between 6 to12 months

-The cash flow issue can also be mitigated by putting in an MBO or behavioral component for one or two years to help focus on the behavioral change needed, to how and what kind of customers should be acquired.
+The cash flow issue can also be mitigated by putting in an MBO or behavioral component for one or two years to help focus on the behavioral change needed, and by deciding how and what kind of customers should be acquired.
 For example, they could get a multi-product bonus or a bonus for certain product line ACV above a certain amount.

 The interplay between cash flow shifts, salesperson earning potential, customer lifetime value and customer acquisition costs have to be modeled accurately in designing the sales commission plan.